coschain/cos-sdk-go/README.md

 utils.Main
 ```

-Also a memory wallet, this wallet keep all data in memory without a kehystore file:
+Also a memory wallet, this wallet keep all data in memory without a keystore file:

 ```go
 w := NewMemWallet("127.0.0.1:8888", utils.Dev)